kuhlaid/svelte2/README.md

 - need to determine the form config version to use when adding new records (need to save an app setting key=>value pair whenever an API is downloaded from the server or data is pushed so we know the latest version to use)

 ## Change log
+April 27, 2020
+- Moving the indexedDb table config out of the Svelte store to .env file to dynamically connect to the database tables our app is using.
+Adding a a second API set of data in order to test multiple data tables for adding and editing records.
+Adding a selection list for data tables to pull from on the data selection view.
+Dynamically connecting to indexedDb tables based on a environment configuration instead of hard-coded table connections.

 April 25, 2020
 - Modifying the data table to respond to a user clicking a record row/cell in order to load the record details into the record edit form.
 Also modifying the dynamic form generator to fill the form with a record selected from the data table.